Prostate cancer is the 2nd most frequent malignancy in men around the globe.

 What to expect if prostate cancer spreads

-Metastatic cancer from the prostate can be different for every patient.
-In most cases, prostate cancer is slowly growing.
+The behavior of metastatic prostate cancer can vary from one patient to another.
+Although prostate cancer typically grows slowly, metastatic cases may exhibit different characteristics.
 The patient may not expect the prostate cancer severity to increase when test results show a slow growth rate and stability.

 It is, however, important to understand what to expect in a case where prostate cancer progression results in metastasis.

-It is important to note that when prostate cancer spreads, the cancerous cells may start to develop tumors in various areas of the body.
+It is essential to understand that when prostate cancer spreads, cancerous cells may either form tumors in different areas of the body or exist as isolated cells.
 This means what you should expect largely depends on where the cancerous cells start to form new tumors.

 If cancer spreads to nearby tissue, you may experience problems with bladder function.
 Problems with the bladder can lead to stress urinary incontinence and similar issues.
 Some men also complain about erection problems when the tumor affects surrounding tissues.
 In cases where cancer spreads toward the lungs, the patient may experience trouble breathing and pain in the chest.
 Prostate cancer weight loss is also relatively common among patients with metastasis.
 The weight loss can have a sudden onset, and the patient may lose excessive weight in just a short period.